rm¶

 delete: s3://mybucket/test2.txt

-bucket and prefix when passed with the parameter --recursive
+bucket and prefix when passed with the parameter --recursive.
+In this

 aws s3 rm s3://mybucket --recursive